 Dementia and other conditions

-Some of Elder’s carers in Nottinghamshire have been trained in dementia care and have experience of looking after people with Alzheimer’s and other forms of dementia.
+Some of Elder’s carers in Nottinghamshire have been trained in dementia care and have experience of looking after people with Alzheimer’s care needs and other forms of dementia.
 If your loved one has dementia, they will be happier staying in their own home where everything is familiar.
 Because Elder’s live-in carers develop a close relationship with the care recipient, they will find it easier to accept personal care from them than they would in residential care, where a relative stranger might have to assist with more intimate tasks.

 Elder also has staff who can care for people with many different health conditions including stroke, multiple sclerosis, diabetes and Parkinson’s.